Business Continuity Planning

 A key component of a business continuity plan (BCP) is a disaster recovery plan that contains strategies for handling IT disruptions to networks, servers, personal computers, and mobile devices.

-The plan should cover how to reestablish office productivity and enterprise software so that key business needs can be met.
-Manual workarounds should be outlined in the plan, so operations can continue until computer systems can be restored.
+The plan should cover how to reestablish office productivity and enterprise software to meet key business needs.
+The plan should outline manual workarounds so operations can continue until computer systems can be restored.

 Key features of an effective BCP